HafizAhmed/java-design-patterns/meta-mapping/README.md

  **How to use**

 You need to write your own mappers classes which use DataMap.java and ColumnMap.java to do the mapping from objects to database data.
 You can take a look at the StudentMapper.java, Student.java and App.java to see how to write the mappers and use this design pattern.
+Feel free to add more methods to support different kinds of sql statements.

 ## Class diagram